martyn/safetensors-merge-supermario/README.md

 ## Changelog

+* Dec 27 2023: Added mergekit-compatible yaml support for `hf_merge.py`.
+Always runs dare and ignores options outside model specification. weight is p and density is 1/λ.
 * Dec 12 2023: Added `hf_merge.py` for merging hf repos.
 * Dec 12 2023: Added support for folders.
 You can now merge LLMs(mistral, llama, etc) and other large models.
 Folders with `.bin` files are supported - the first specified model in the cli must be in `.safetensors` format.
 * Nov 28 2023: Initial release supporting stable diffusion.